I Love Memphis Disclosures and FAQs

 Keep in mind also that reviews will be fair, but honest.
 The author isn’t paid to feature specific content or give positive reviews.
 Sometimes the author receives free products, tickets, or services; this does not guarantee a review of that product, event, or service, or that the review will be positive.

-This is my real job.
-I run this blog and all social media accounts associated with it full-time as an employee of the Memphis Convention and Visitors Bureau.
+What's your real job?
+This is!
+I run this blog and all social media accounts associated with it full-time as an employee of Memphis Tourism.

+Where’s Holly?
 Her answer in her own words.

-If you have something positive, helpful, or interesting (it has to have a strong, direct connection to Memphis) to share, pitch me a story idea here.
+I’d like to write a guest post for the blog.
+How can that happen?
+We are always on the search for new voices to help contribute to the blog!
+If you have something positive, helpful, or interesting (it has to have a strong, direct connection to Memphis) to share, pitch us a story idea here or at [email protected].

+I’d like to tell you about something cool in town/my band/my event/my product.
+What types of things are you looking for?
 I’m looking for things that are uniquely Memphis, things that I find interesting, things that the readership would want to know about, and things that are current.

 If you have an event that you'd like to promote, please submit it to the blog's calendar.
 It will appear within 48 hours (usually much faster).
 It's the best way for me to keep track of events, create posts about them, add them to lists, and share them on social media.
 A follow-up email is great, but the calendar is really to go-to, for readers and myself, and it ensures that you give me all the info I'll need.

+I commented on a post, but it didn't show up.
+What happened?
 It may take a few minutes for comments to appear, so just hang tight.
 Please note that I Love Memphis does have a comment policy, which is that anything remotely racist, sexist, hateful, offensive, or obscene will be deleted.